KKetter/taskmaster/taskmaster/README.md

 ###Issues
-Updated actions of routes from Lab26 to Lab27 is in processs
+Updated actions of routes from Lab26 to Lab27 is in process